dassarthak18/tsp_sat/README.md

 ## Prerequisites

 1. **Python 3.7 or higher.**
-2. **Colorama.** Can be installed using the terminal command
+2. **Colorama.** Can be installed in Linux using the terminal command

     ```shell
        pip3 install colorama
     ```
-3. **Numpy and Matplotlib.** Can be installed using the terminal command
+3. **Numpy and Matplotlib.** Can be installed in Linux using the terminal command

     ```shell
        pip3 install numpy matplotlib
     ```
-4. **TSPLIB95 and Networkx.** Can be installed using the terminal command
+4. **TSPLIB95 and Networkx.** Can be installed in Linux using the terminal command

     ```shell
        pip3 install networkx==2.6.2 tsplib95
     ```
-5. **z3 Theorem Prover.** Can be installed using the terminal command
+5. **z3 Theorem Prover.** Can be installed in Linux using the terminal command

     ```shell
        pip3 install z3-solver